astronomer/docs/software_versioned_docs/version-0.25/upgrade-to-0-28.md

 Review this configuration and delete the line `"USER-SUPPLIED VALUES:"` if you see it.

-Create a copy of `config.yaml` called `old_config.yaml`.
+Then, create a copy of `config.yaml` called `old_config.yaml`.
 This should saved in case you need to rollback.

 ## Step 6: Update Config File (if necessary)